mainkoon81/ooo-Bayesian-Introduction/README.md

    - then **take advantage of having access to the full posterior distribution**: we can either obtain a point estimator from this distribution (e.g. posterior mean, posterior median, ...) or conduct the same analysis using this estimate...now we can say **`Uncertainty`**.
    - Check the goodness of fit of the estimated model based on the predictive residuals.
 It is possible to conduct the same type of diagnose analysis of Frequentist's LM.

+ - __Posterior Computation:__
+   - When we want to get the model parameter, the Evidence is always a trouble.
+There is a way to avoid computing the **Evidence**.
+(But if we knew the Evidence, we would be able to generate samples?)
+This is **MAP**.
+But the problem is that we cannot use its result as a prior for the next step.
-   - **This is MAP** for LM parameter vector `w`.
+     - Below is MAP for LM parameter vector `w`.
      - The result says it's the traditional **MLE** value + `L2 regularization` term (because of the prior) that fix overfitting.
      - But it still does not have any representation of **Uncertainty**!
 <img src="https://user-images.githubusercontent.com/31917400/66239444-ca79d680-e6f1-11e9-8e3d-c8d009647fac.jpg"/>

-   - __Posterior Computation:__
-     -

-   - __Evidence Computation:__

-### b) Prior (conjugate/non-conjugate)
+   - There is another way to avoid computing the **Evidence** - Use Conjugate prior.
-Conjugate `Prior` is as a member of certain family distributions, is conjugate to a `likelihood` if the resulting posterior is also the member of the family.
+     - Conjugate `Prior` as a member of certain family distributions, is conjugate to a `likelihood` if the resulting posterior is also the member of the same family.
- - Beta is conjugate to Bernoulli.
+       - `Beta prior` is conjugate to Bernoulli likelihood.
- - Gaussian is conjugate to Gaussian.
+       - `Gaussian prior` is conjugate to Gaussian likelihood.
        - If the likelihood is a member of **Exponential-family**, it always guarantees the presence of the conjugate prior.